Evolving Dharma: Meditation, Buddhism, and the Next Generation of Enlightenment

 Fearless, unorthodox, and irreverent, scholar and activist Jay Michaelson shows how meditation has moved from ashrams and self-help groups to classrooms, prisons, and corporate boardrooms.Â Michaelson introduces the reader to maverick brainhackers, postmodern Buddhist monks, and cutting-edge neuroscientists while also sharing his own stories of months-long silent retreats, powerful mystical experiences, and many pitfalls along the way.

-Some of the questions this book asks include: How is a new generation, post-hippie, postmodern, and possibly even post-Buddhist, reshaping meditation in the West?
+Evolving Dharma comes at an exciting, even historic, moment in the spiritual life of the West. Â There are one million new meditators each year in the United States. Â This is a moment of remarkable opportunity — yet also of a hunger for a more cutting-edge, younger, and plugged-in â€śdharma bookâ€ť, which comes from a newer generation and is informed by its values.Â Â How is a new generation, post-hippie, postmodern, and possibly even post-Buddhist, reshaping meditation in the West?
 How is the practice of happiness informed by cognitive neuroscience?
 How are newer, Occupy- and Web 2.0-influenced participant communities creating new forms of contemplative communities and perhaps avoiding the scandals that plagued the authority- and guru-based ones of a previous generation?

 Praise for Evolving Dharma

 â€śI highly recommend this book.
 Its scholarship on the past is solid, its review of the present is revealing, and its sense of possibility grounded in both kindness and vision.â€ť ~ Daniel Ingram, author of Mastering the Core Teachings of the Buddha

 â€śWhat a fantastic book!
 Smart, tender, incisive, and visionary.
 If you only read one dharma book this year, read Evolving Dharma.â€ť ~ Kenneth Folk, teacher, Kenneth Folk Dharma and Buddhist Geeks